sergiozxy/RealEstateBrokerage/README.md

 ## dynamically estimations of the effect

 We dynamically estimate the effect of real estate brokerage's entry and leaving for the local submarket.
-We conditionally generate the following groups:
+We first generate a dummy variable entry indicating the first entry period where the number of brokerage decides to open new offline stores in this given area.
+Then we generate the post and pre of this period.

-TBD.
+After this, we conduct two way fixed effect with multple clustering model to estimate it and drop the pre1 period to avoid collinearity problem.
+The result indicates entry and post1 period significant for income and number while the pricing the entry is not significant and the post1 is significant.

 ## exogeneous or shocking